is-leeroy-jenkins/Baby/Docs/Users.md

-# How to use SharpBrowser
+﻿# How to use BudgetBrowser

-Simply run the executable `SharpBrowserSetup.exe` and it should install.
+Simply run the executable `BudgetBrowserSetup.exe` and it should install.

 This only works on Windows.